 1. What Issue Can Be Solved Through Your Product?

 The idea behind any product is to create something that solves a problem or need of your audience.
-What need is being addressed through your product?
+What need is being addressed through your development?

-If you sell a nail polish remover, It is solving the issue of removing nail polish from people’s fingernails.
+If you sell a nail polish remover, it solves the issue of removing nail polish from people’s fingernails.

 2. Who Typically Has This Problem?

-Is this a problem you can find in a business setting, family unit, or an individual’s problem?
+Is this a problem you can find in a business setting, family unit, or an individual’s situation?
 This might not be as specific yet, depending on how widely used your product is.

 Here, for nail polish remover, the people who need to use this solution are those who wear nail polish.